terror/riff/README.md

 **riff** is a place to expand on ideas.

 > [!WARNING]
 > This project is in very early stages.
+Breaking changes guaranteed.

 <img align="right" width="500" alt="Screenshot 2024-06-12 at 1 53 54 PM" src="https://github.com/terror/riff/assets/31192478/7c38c9e2-aae2-4d34-84a5-8d65b8ded177">